Crown your dog with one of the many royal dog names (including many used by the British family royal dogs.)

 Vulcan — A cute combination of Corgi and Dachshund, Vulcan struck a pose with his famous pet parent for a Vanity Fair cover snapped by famed photographer Annie Liebowitz.

 Whiskey — A canine companion of a young Prince Charles and Princess Anne.

 Whisper — The last of Queen Elizabeth II’s long line of Corgi canine companions.
 The monarch had adopted the senior dog when the Corgi’s original pet parent, a gamekeeper at Sandringham, passed away.

 Widgeon — Answering to a name associated with freshwater ducks, the black Labrador Retriever was a young Prince William’s pal with paws.

-William — Meaning “resolute protector,” William (or the Duke of Cambridge’s nickname, Wills) would be an apt royal dog name for a brave barking buddy.
+William — Meaning “resolute protector,” William — or the Duke of Cambridge’s nickname, Wills — would be apt royal dog names for a brave barking buddy.